AliAlMansorisec/OWASP-API-Top-10/API10_Unsafe_Consumption_of_APIs.md

-# 🔗 API10:Unsafe Consumption of APIs
+# 🔗 API10:2023 — Unsafe Consumption of APIs

 ---